RedHatInsights/insights-frontend-storybook/src/docs/repos/chrome/DOC.md

 ## Javascript API

-Insights Chrome comes with a Javacript API that allows applications to control navigation, global filters, etc.
+Chrome comes with a Javacript API that allows applications to control navigation, global filters, etc.

 ```js
     // initialize chrome